 - S-Class: The S-Class is Mercedes Benz’s full-size luxury sedan.
 This is the vehicle you get when you are a self-actualized Mercedes Benz owner.
 According to Mercedes Benz, the S-Class is “more than motivated.
 It is motivational.”
 The Mercedes Benz S-Class has been given the top ranking in J.D.
 Power Sales Satisfaction Index from 1987 to 1990, has been named What Car‘s Best Luxury Car seven times, and Fleet News‘ Luxury Car of the Year five times.

 - SL-Class: The SL-Class began production in 1954 and has many Mercedes legendary vehicles in its name.
 The SL-Class is Mercedes Benz’ large luxury roadster that comes with a six or eight-cylinder engine.

-Your Trusted Shop for Mercedes Benz Repair
+The Trusted Shop for Mercedes Auto Repair Boise, ID Recommends

 - Acting with honesty, integrity, and kindness creates an unforgettable experience.